University of Manitoba: Agricultural sites

 The Glenlea Research Station is an agricultural research station operated by the Department of Animal Science, with financial support from Manitoba Agriculture and the university.
 Covering approximately 1000 acres, it is located on Highway 75, by Glenlea, Manitoba, approximately 20 km south of the Fort Garry campus.
 The Station was officially opened in June 1966 by then-Premier Duff Roblin.

 Located at the Glenlea Research Station's National Centre for Livestock and the Environment is the Bruce D. Campbell Farm and Food Discovery Centre.
 This centre is a hands-on facility that allows visitors to explore the ways in which food is made in Canada.
 The Centre does so through interactive hands-on displays about each aspect of food production—from farming to the marketing, retailing, and eating of food.

 Covering 406 acre, the Ian N. Morrison Research Farm is a farm research facility operated by the Department of Plant Science in Carman, Manitoba, located 70 km south of Winnipeg.
-The site also includes the U of M Carman and Region Facility, a teaching, research and extension centre that serves the community; amenities include a wet lab, seed lab and cleaning equipment, computer facilities, and classrooms for teaching and extension programs.
+The site also includes the University of ManitobaCarman and Region Facility, a teaching, research and extension centre that serves the community; amenities include a wet lab, seed lab and cleaning equipment, computer facilities, and classrooms for teaching and extension programs.